iamKateryna/PharmacyDB/README.md

 # PharmacyDB
 Databases Coursework: a database and a web interface for a pharmacy.

-The web interface can be found [here](https://github.com/iamKateryna/PharmacyDB-react).
+The web interface part can be found [here](https://github.com/iamKateryna/PharmacyDB-react).